EthicApp-Development/ethicapp-main/TESTING.md

 - *fixtures*: are json files, they contain data so that they can be used in unit and integration, the name for this files is: <_nameFile_>.json

 ### other option for to generate test data programmatically, is to use the Factory Girl or Faker.js library.
 This allows you to create data dynamically and customised to your testing needs.

+to test the tests, you need to go to the ethicapp [ `/ethicapp-main/ethicapp `] folder and in a terminal run the following command: `npm test`

+if the above command does not work, try using the following command: `npm install`